justinas2314/AutomatedDiscordRichPresence/README.md

 Create custom Discord Rich Presences that toggle on while a certain app is running.
 This is not a 'serious' project.
 I am doing this because I've started learning Rust and wanted to write something in it.
 So don't expect the code to make sense.
 ONLY WORKS ON WINDOWS
+BECAUSE OF HOW STRING SLICING WORKS IN RUST THIS DOES NOT SUPPORT NON ASCII WINDOW NAMES
 # Usage
 Compile main.rs and write custom commands inside `config.ini`.
 There is an example `config.ini` file included.